awsdocs/amazon-personalize-developer-guide/doc_source/frequently-asked-questions.md

  This can occur for a variety of reasons:
 +  There may be issue with the format or syntax of your filter expression\.
 For examples of correctly formatted filter expressions, see [Filter expression examples](filter-expressions.md#filter-expression-examples)\.
-+ When filtering, Amazon Personalize considers up to 200 historical interactions for a user, and up to 100 streamed interactions\.
++ Amazon Personalize considers up to 100 of the most recent interactions per user per event type\.
+This is an adjustable quota\.
+You can request a quota increase using the [Service Quotas console](https://console.aws.amazon.com/servicequotas/)\.
-+  Your solution configuration may impact filters\.
-Setting an event value threshold can excludes some events \(see [Choosing the interactions data used for training](event-values-types.md)\) and the `max_user_history_length_percentile` and `min_user_history_length_percentile` hyperparameters can also affect filters: The number of *historical interactions* Amazon Personalize considers for a user depends on the `max_user_history_length_percentile` and `min_user_history_length_percentile` hyperparameters you defined before training\.

 For more information, see [Filtering recommendations and user segments](filter.md)\.

 *How can I remove already purchased items from recommendations?*

+For ECOMMERCE Domain dataset groups, if you create a recommender with the [Recommended for you](ECOMMERCE-use-cases.md#recommended-for-you-use-case) or [Customers who viewed X also viewed](ECOMMERCE-use-cases.md#customers-also-viewed-use-case) use case, Amazon Personalize automatically filters items the user purchased based on the userId that you specify and `Purchase` events\.

-Add a `Purchased` event type attribute to your data, record *Purchase* events with the `PutItems` operation, and use a filter to remove purchased items from recommendations\.
+For Custom dataset groups or other Domain dataset group use cases, use a filter to remove purchased items\.
+Add a `Purchased` event type attribute to your data, record *Purchase* events with the `PutItems` operation, and create a filter that removes purchased items from recommendations\.
 For example:

 ```
 EXCLUDE ItemID WHERE Interactions.EVENT_TYPE IN ("purchased")
 ```

+For more information, see [Filtering recommendations and user segments](filter.md)\.